CJBok/SDV-Mods/CJBCheatsMenu/README.md

 ## Configuration
 The mod will work fine out of the box, but you can tweak its settings by editing the `config.json` file.
+You can also edit these values through the in-game settings menu.
 These are the available settings.

 ### Keyboard buttons
 (See [valid keyboard buttons](https://msdn.microsoft.com/en-us/library/microsoft.xna.framework.input.keys.aspx).)